vandabarata/ES1-2019-EIPL-81/README.md

     * If the user selects "Delete Rule", the selected rule is deleted.
     * If the user selects "Save Rule", and rule has defined name and conditions are set, then the new rule is saved
     * After the deletion or saving of the rule, a confirmation popup is shown and the rule edition frame closes
-    * There is also the option of switiching between advanced and basic mode for the edition of a new rule
+    * There is also the option of switching between advanced and basic mode for the edition of a new rule

 * **Advanced Mode**

 This frame is much less populated, sharing the rule's name text input box and the buttons to clear rule conditions, delete rule and save rule, which work the exact same way.
 For a default rule, there is a validation done at the time of saving which checks if only the thresholds have been modified, and nothing else.
-There are also validations to check if the rule's conditions are in a valid format.
 The delete button checks if the rule is default or not - default rules are never allowed to be deleted.